zxol/react-component-publish/README.md

 }
 ```

-if you have a git repo for the project, include the details:
+If you have a git repo for the project, include the details:

 ```json
 "repository": {